-The recipient in which you are going to cook is key.
+The pan in which you are going to cook is key.
 We use the paella in Valencia (“paella” means “pan” in Valencian).
 Generally speaking, the shallower, the better.
 However, my experience is that a Dutch oven is perfect for up to four people, and it can handle up to eight reasonably well.

 You need to put the butter beans into water overnight–don’t forget this (translation: I always do).
 If you do, you can still boil them twenty minutes before beginning to cook, but they will not have such a nice aspect (the skin will be wrinkly).
 You may also use canned beans if that’s more convenient.

 Heat olive oil to medium-high temperature, so it barely covers the bottom of the pan.
-Excess of oil can make the course pretty heavy.
+Excess oil can make the course pretty heavy.
 The best adviser is experience.
 Remember that oil usually spreads out as it warms up, so be conservative.

 Clean the chicken, remove as much fat as possible, but unless you really dislike it, leave the chicken’s skin–it gives a nice flavor to the course.
-Fry the chicken, about 15 minutes each side.
+Fry the chicken, about 15 minutes on each side.
 Meanwhile, prepare the vegetables and grate the tomato.